Law of the British Virgin Islands: Legislation

 Local statutes are passed by the House of Assembly in the British Virgin Islands.
 Statutes are subject to Royal Assent by the Governor as the King's representative in the territory, but a refusal to grant Royal Assent has never yet occurred in the jurisdiction during the modern era.

 Periodically, the statutes of the British Virgin Islands are consolidated and issued as the Revised Laws of the Virgin Islands.
 This was most recently done in 1991.
 In such revisions, all laws are given a specific chapter number (usually abbreviated to "Cap.").
 Hence the Limitation Act is usually cited as the Limitation Act (Cap 43).
 Legislation passed after 1991 is usually referred to by year, so the Merchant Shipping Act is usually referred to as the Merchant Shipping Act, 2001, but may be referred to in long form as the Merchant Shipping Act (No 13 of 2001).

 On several occasions since 1991 there has been discussion of producing a new revised set of the laws of the Virgin Islands, and in 2014 legislation was passed to facilitate the process.

 Orders in Council

 Orders in Council are a form of promulgated legislation issued by the British Government.
 Usually they deal with routine matters which it would be impractical to burden the local legislature with, such as implementing United Nations Security Council resolutions into law.
 Various other highly technical aspects of legislation are dealt with by way of Order in Council; for example, all of the jurisdiction's laws relating to civil aviation are promulgated in this manner.

 However, orders-in-council are also sometimes used by the United Kingdom government to push through measures which are unpopular locally, and would be difficult to pass using the normal democratic process.
-Recent examples of this include the abolition of the death penalty for murder in 1991, and the decriminalisation of homosexuality in 2000.
+Recent examples of this include the abolition of the death penalty for murder in 1991 with the Caribbean Territories (Abolition of Death Penalty for Murder) Order 1991, and the decriminalisation of homosexuality in 2000.